CosmoAI-AES/CosmoSim/README.md

 of the image (being debugged); `-Z` sets the image size; `-R` prints an axes cross.

-### N.B: Installation without Conan
+### N.B: Installation without Dependency managers

-If conan is not available, OpenCV and SymEngine must be installed on the system.
-We have set up cmake not to use conan when the hostname starts with `idun`, in which case the `idunbuild.sh` script can be used for installation.
+If neither conan nor vcpkg can be used, OpenCV and SymEngine must be installed on the system.
+We have set up cmake not to use conan when the hostname starts with idun`, in which case the idunbuild.sh` script can be used for installation.
 This has been designed for the NTNU Idun cluster, but can be tweaked for other systems.